ncecere/terraform-provider-openwebui/README.md

 # Terraform Provider OpenWebUI

-This Terraform provider allows you to manage resources in an OpenWebUI instance.
+This Terraform provider allows you to manage OpenWebUI resources through Terraform.

 ## Requirements